About the Dojo

 - Kyusho: nerve centre striking (for use by trained Karateka) and Teito

-Somerset Budokai (part of BudokaiUK) is the only recognised organisation source of Shitoryu Karate in the West of England and the only recognised source of total Japanese Swordsmanship in Somerset.
+Somerset Budokai (part of BudokaiUK) is the only recognised organisation source of Shitoryu Karate in the West of England and the only source of Higashi Ryu swordsmanship.

 There are three dojo at the moment offering the arts described, the Hombu, Yatton and Worle.